sinaabbasi1/chess-game/README.md

 # &#9816; Chess Game
-This is a Chess game implemented in Java.
+This is a chess game implemented in Java.
 The game features a graphical user interface (GUI) and allows players to compete in a standard chess match.
 The GUI is built using Java Swing.

 ## Getting started